The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

-Hence, overall, this affine divergence term may contribute to a fundamental mode in the success of current normalisations, by reducing the extreme over-weighting in large samples.
-However, if this is a fundamental causal mode, then the mitigation is only partial and may be fully corrected by the suggestions in the following section.
+This hypothesis is intriguing, prior BatchNorm \citep{Ioffe2015} offers only a partial mitigation, typically reducing $\operatorname{Var}(\|\vec{x}\|^2[+1])$ by confining $\vec{x}$'s distribution; but, not identically cancelling this term.
+Averaging gradients over batches may similarly help, but introduces nuance (\textit{App.}~\ref{App:Batched}).
+Despite mitigation, these sample-wise fluctuations persist.
+LayerNorm \citep{Ba2016} and RMSNorm \citep{Zhang2019} operate differently; cancelling the term samplewise, yet introducing caveats: rebalancing the weight-bias responsibility in the propagated corrections, altering the effective learning rate, and losing geometric degrees-of-freedom (DOF) in backward and forward passes (\textit{App.}~\ref{App:ParameterisedNormalisation}).

-This enables one to produce a hypothesis to aid in determining the importance of such a term to the success of normalisation: \textit{If this $\left(\left\|\vec{x}\right\|^2+1\right)$ and its generalisations are responsible for normalisation's success, then a perfect correction would be expected to improve performance more than approximate corrections.} Hence, the test of this paper is to assess whether such a hypothesis holds, providing a good correlation with performance.
-This will be investigated through controlled ablation models, comparing different implementations.
-These models are kept purposefully straightforward to establish a clear result for mid-sized classification networks, where single-layer approximations remain within a valid regime without many prior layers compounding into substantial propagated corrections.
-This can later be extended in subsequent work.
+Hence, this affine divergence term may contribute to a fundamental mode in the success of current normalisations.
+Using purpose-built solutions also opens the possibility for further improvement, if this is a mechanistic, causal mode.
+This is undertaken in the following section: analytically deriving several straightforward and novel solutions to the divergence.

-The following section will derive several analytical and straightforward solutions to the divergence.
-Several of these are mathematically distinct from current implementations and, therefore, are especially interesting because they do not exhibit features typically attributed to normalisation's success.
-Using these in the comparative ablation-like approach provides insight into the mechanistic causes underlying normalisation's performance, allowing determination of whether it is the correction of the affine divergence or another reason that underlies empirical performance.
+A number of these are mathematically distinct from current implementations and, therefore, are of particular interest since they do not exhibit features typically attributed to normalisation's success.
+Thus, a comparative ablation trial against other implementations provides insight into the validity of the stated hypothesis, if they equal or improve performance.
+This indicates whether the correction of the affine divergence or instead other, more classical, factors primarily underlie empirical performance.